EverSD-Cart/EverLoader/README.md

     * `[game-id].json` [file] - Contains all game metadata.
 This is basically containing all game properties needed by Evercade, extended with other properties needed for EverLoader.
     * `images` [dir] - Contains the scaled artwork images.
 Subfolder `source` contain the source images, needed for doing banner image cut-outs.
     * `rom` [dir] - Contains the original game file(s) or ROM file.
 In case of multidisc/multidisk games, it contains all files from all discs.

+## Creating a new version of EverLoader (for an official release)
+Note: this is something that can only be done by EverLoader team members.

+### Preparing
+To prepare an official EverLoader release, follow these steps:

+1) Create a new git branch `releases/[VERSION-NUMBER]` to work on new features or bug-fixes.
+Note that you'll need to replace `[VERSION-NUMBER]` with the next (upcoming) version of EverLoader.
+Note that you can create a new branch (and automatically checkout the new branch) directly from Visual Studio by opening the EverLoader solution and from the top menu select `Git -> New Branch...`

+2) Now checkout this branch on your local machine if you hadn't done that already in step 1.

+3) In the EverLoader project file, increment the version.
+There are two ways you can do this:
+   * In Visual Studio from the Solution Explorer window, right-click the EverLoader project (not the solution) and select `Properties`.
+Now search for the `Package Version` property and increment it.
+   * or... close Visual Studio, open `EverLoader.csproj` in a text editor and increment the version found between the `<Version>` tags.

+4) Now work on your new features and/or bug fixes.

+5) Commit your changes and push them to the git branch you've created in step 1.

+### Publishing
+To publish an official Everloader release, follow these steps:

+1) First you need to build the `EverLoader.exe` executable file: In Visual Studio, you need to right-click the "EverLoader" project (not the solution) and select "Publish".
+Note that this does not actually publish EverLoader, but just brings you to a screen that allows you to build & create the `EverLoader.exe` file on your local machine.
+   * [In case you didn't create a publish profile before, you will need to create one]: \
+   In the new publish profile, select the `Folder` target, click `Next` and select `Folder` again as specific target and click `Next` again.
+The folder location will show as `bin\Release\netcoreapp3.1\publish\`.
+Now click `Finish`.
+In the publish window under Settings, click `Show all settings` and select Deployment mode `Self-Contained`, target runtime `win-x86` and under File publish options, check `Produce single file`.
+Then `Save` the profile.
+   * Click the `Publish` button on the top-right of the publish window and wait for the packaging/publishing to finish its work.
+   * The target folder `bin\Release\netcoreapp3.1\publish\win-x86\` should now contain the file `EverLoader.exe`

+2) In the target folder `bin\Release\netcoreapp3.1\publish\win-x86\`, double-click EverLoader.exe and verify that the "About EverLoader" window contains the correct new version number.
+Also verify that your new features still work correctly and check if the normal flow still works.
+Once you're happy with this version, zip the `EverLoader.exe` and name it `EverLoader-v[VERSION-NUMBER]-portable.zip`, where you should replace `[VERSION-NUMBER]` with the version number in step 1.

+3) Go to the EverLoader github releases page and [Draft a new release](https://github.com/EverSD-Cart/EverLoader/releases/new).
+   * Under dropdown 'Choose a tag' create a new tag `[VERSION-NUMBER]`
+   * Under dropdown 'Target' select the corresponding branch `releases/[VERSION-NUMBER]`
+   * Release title should be `EverLoader v[VERSION-NUMBER]` (this is not really required, but just the convention)
+   * Create a description the new features/bugfixes in this release
+   * Attach the `EverLoader-v[VERSION-NUMBER]-portable.zip` binary which you created in step 2.
+   * Publish the release (or save it as draft if you want to publish it later)

+4) After the release was published, you should merge your changes back to the main branch.

 ## Compiling Libretro cores for the Evercade